XBLDev/fccciRedevelopment/README.md

 Code for the coming updated fccci: http://fccci.org.au/au/, code base for user auth and routing: https://github.com/XBLDev/ReactJSNodejsAuthRouterv4

+Comment 23/10/2017, 8:48 pm:

+The backend can now read a file on Amazon S3 and send it back when the file is finished, previously the http request didn't work because to get a file from Amazon S3 a https request is required.

+Upon receiving the entire file string, the div renders the entire thing without new line breaks which is contained in the string sent back by the server.
+Odd but the solution is simple: make a new newsParagraph class, split the string sent back by the server by the return sign, and pass each individual paragraph as property to newsParagraph class.
+This solution also helps I think if I need to insert some images or style some paragraphs, seperating the paragraphs certainly makes it easier.

 Comment 20/10/2017, 8:48 pm:

 The event list on the right can now automatically generate list of events by reading the data